Skip to content

 [2] Bare ground, such as from cart traffic, is not an immovable obstruction because it is not artificial.
 There is no free relief.

 [3] Interference means “your ball touches or is in or on the abnormal course condition, or the abnormal course condition physically interferes with your area of intended stance or area of intended swing”.
 Interference does not include visual distraction or line of play (possibly confusing because the PGA Tour has a local rule allowing line of play relief).
-See rule 16.1 (mobile) and rules definitions for more, including relief exceptions and procedure.
+See rule 16.1 and rules definitions for more, including relief exceptions and procedure.

 No relief from divots

-Divots are part of golf’s fundamental challenge to play the ball as it lies.[1]
+Divots are part of golf’s "fundamental challenge" to play the ball as it lies.[1]

 [1] See "Play the ball as it lies" in section 2 of this article.